HJGrant/oak-d_isaac_perceptor/README.md

 colcon build --merge-install
 ```

-Note: the option `--merge-install` is important for the deployment step.
+Note: the option `--merge-install` is important for deployment.

 ## Step 5
 After the build has completed, source the ROS2 environment and run the launch file to run nvBlox with the OAK-D PoE: